Spiritual Q & A

 Look here’s my argument:

 1. Surely no one can really still believe that we are alone in the Universe.
 The likelihood that we are not alone is becoming overwhelming as we discover more “exoplanets” (planets similar to our own out there).
 There are a lot of planets in the habitable zone that could carry life as we know it.
-We are talking a potential of millions. [ Do you really believe that UFOs exist ]
+We are talking a potential of millions. [ Do you believe UFOs exist ]

 2. Further, surely no one can really doubt the possibility that there is intelligent life out there.
-Some of it is likely to be much older in civilisation and development than us. [ Do you really believe that UFOs exist ]
+Some of it is likely to be much older in civilisation and development than us. [ Do you believe UFOs exist ]

 We are arguably still quite primitive.
 But then if you think of the technological progress we have made, even in, say, the last hundred years, where might we be in a thousand years?
-On proviso we don’t blow ourselves up that is. [ Do you really believe that UFOs exist ]
+On proviso we don’t blow ourselves up that is. [ Do you believe UFOs exist ]

 In context, think of intelligent life out there that could be a million years older in cultural and technological development than us.

-3. The big question we should be asking now is not whether intelligent extraterrestrial life exists but how the hell is it, or they, getting here, from light years away. [ Do you really believe that UFOs exist ]
+3. The big question we should be asking now is not whether intelligent extraterrestrial life exists but how the hell is it, or they, getting here, from light years away. [ Do you believe UFOs exist ]

 Well I have a simple answer.
 This is off the wall.
 They are not depending upon primitive rocket power to get here or there, that’s for sure.
 They have instead found a way to operate outside of time.
 Here’s a clue – they astral travel!
 They have found how to slip through different dimensions.